Uppercut Start a partner program

 Users managing complex programs with varied partner types, offer structures, or payout rules value this flexibility.
 The ability to implement custom logic without hitting platform limitations enables sophisticated program designs that other tools cannot accommodate.

 API access and technical flexibility receive praise from development teams integrating CAKE into larger technology ecosystems.
 The platform provides the hooks needed for custom integrations and workflows beyond standard capabilities.
+Teams that have in house developers building custom dashboards, syncing data with internal systems, or automating partner onboarding flows find that CAKE’s API coverage is extensive enough to support these projects without workarounds.

 Reporting and Analytics Depth